 Our Mission

-The conservation measures will seek to minimise the vessel-induced impacts, stressors and risks to the survival, health and abundance of the native and migrating non-native species.
+The conservation measures seek to minimise the vessel-induced impacts, stressors and risks to the survival, health and abundance of the indigenous and migratory non-native species.
+And by minimising these manageable vessel-based risks, the resilience of the region’s vulnerable marine life can be optimised as they endeavour to adapt to the world’s fastest-changing ocean environment.

-• To generate scientific research, analysis and insight about the wildlife, ecosystem, and ecosystem services of the region that informs the development of conservation measures
+• To generate scientific research, analyses and insights about the wildlife, ecosystem, and ecosystem services of the region that informs the development of conservation measures

 • To deliver educational resources for schools and universities, and awareness programmes for the wider public that advance understanding of the rationale behind the conservation effort